EmmanuelOga/simple-ec2-infra/README.md

 ## Adjusting the infrastructure.

 CDK deploys uses CloudFormation, which is declarative.
 To perform infrastructure changes, we can simply modify the `update-infra/deploy.ts` script and re-deploy (`npm run cdk deploy`).
 Most of the times these changes can be performed in place, although in my experience sometimes is necessary to recreate the infra when we change things like VPC configurations in a way that CloudFormation can't fix.
 But things like changing number or type of instances just work.

+## Tangent: AWS NAT gateway "tax" and insane egress costs

+Beware amazon's NAT gateway "tax" and insane egress costs.
+For an alternative to using NAT gateways, consider adding [fck-nat](https://fck-nat.dev/) or setting everything up in public VPCs, as done by `deploy.ts` in this repo. (although in that case Amazon will charge you monthly for all IPv4s used).